jhercule127/missing-course/metaprogram.md

 There are many reasons for this, such as avoiding unnecessary recompiles, having reproducible builds, or not automatically updating to the latest version (which may be broken)

+## Continuous Integration Systems
+As you work on large projects, you’ll find that there are often additional tasks you have to do whenever you make a change to it
+- Continuous Integration is an umbrella term for “stuff that runs whenever your code changes”

+Open-source projects - some of the big ones are Travis CI, Azure Pipelines, and GitHub Actions

+### Brief of Testing
+Most large software projects come with a “test suite”
+- Test suite is a collective term for all the tests
+- Unit Test: a micro test that tests a specific feature in isolation
+- Integration test: a macro test that runs a larger part of the system to check a different feature or components work together
+- Mocking: to replace a function type with a fake implementation to avoid testing unrelated functionality